 If you have completed a PCR test, you will receive:

-If you have COVID-19, you must stay home and isolate for 7 days.
+If you have COVID-19, you must stay home and isolate for 5 days.

-Your 7-day isolation period starts from the day you receive the test result confirming you have COVID-19.
+Your isolation period starts the day after you took the test confirming you have COVID-19.
 You can only leave isolation if you do not have COVID-19 symptoms.

 You must stay away from other people so you don’t give the virus to someone else, and when you are around other people you must wear a mask on days 6 and 7 after your positive test.

 For more information, download the ‘How to isolate at home when you have COVID-19’ fact sheet (PDF 546KB).
 Watch the "What is isolation" video in English or "What is isolation" video in Pitjantjatjara language.

 For housing support and advice, call the SA COVID-19 Information Line 1800 253 787